dusty-nv/jetson-inference/docs/imagenet-example-python-2.md

 $ ./my-recognition.py --network=resnet-18 my_image.jpg
 ```

-See the [Downloading Other Classification Models](imagenet-console-2.md#downloading-other-classification-models) section from the previous page for more information about downloading other recognition networks.
+See the [Downloading Other Classification Models](imagenet-console-2.md#downloading-other-classification-models) section from the previous page for more information about downloading other networks.

 #### Loading the Image from Disk

-You can load images from disk into GPU memory using the `loadImage()` function.
-JPG, PNG, TGA, and BMP formats are supported.
+You can load images from disk into shared CPU/GPU memory using the `loadImage()` function.
+Supported formats are JPG, PNG, TGA, and BMP.

 Add this line to load the image with the filename that was specified from the command line: